 Recovery timelines for scared cats vary dramatically based on their individual history, genetics, and the severity of their fearfulness.
 Some cats show improvement within days, while others require months or even years of patient work.
 Setting realistic expectations helps maintain the consistency that fearful cats need.

-Remember that progress isn’t always linear.
+Progress isn’t always linear.
 Your cat might have great days followed by setbacks, especially during stressful periods like holidays, home renovations, or schedule changes.
 These temporary reversals don’t erase previous progress, they’re normal parts of the healing process.

 Maintaining Consistency